Nocte-/es/INSTALL.md

 Installation
 ============

-ECS is built using [CMake](http://www.cmake.org/).
+ES is built using [CMake](http://www.cmake.org/).
 To keep the source tree clean, it is a good idea to build it in a separate directory:

  *  mkdir build; cd build